-During 2018, HIC received 11 new applications for membership (from 10 organizations and 1 individuals).
+During 2018, HIC received 12 new applications for membership (from 10 organizations and 2 individuals), and 54 new subscribers to HIC News.
 Of the complete applications (with full institutional documents for Members' applications or personal CV for Friends' applications) received for membership, HIC approved and welcomed 5 new organizations as Members.